Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Level of Compliance

-Monri currently ensures partial compliance of the mentioned digital content, products, and services with the accessibility requirements prescribed by the Act and the Directive.
+Monri currently ensures partial compliance of the listed digital content, products, and services with the accessibility requirements prescribed by the Act and the Directive.

 Detailed Compliance Analysis